typetools/guava/README-typetools.md

 Typechecking
 ------------

-Only the packages `com.google.common.primitives` and `com.google.common.base` are annotated by Index Checker annotations.
+Only the packages `com.google.common.primitives`, `com.google.common.base`, `com.google.common.escape`, `com.google.common.math`,
+`com.google.common.io`, and `com.google.common.hash` are annotated by Index Checker annotations.
 In order to get implicit annotations in class files, the Index Checker runs on all files during compilation, but warnings are suppressed.
-The Index Checker is run in another phase to typecheck just the two annotated packages.
+The Index Checker is run in another phase to typecheck just these annotated packages.
 If there are errors, then the build fails.

 The Maven properties in guava/pom.xml can be used to change the behavior: